ICP-Hacker-House/devconnect-hackerhouse/README.md

 | 19:30 - 21:00   | Graduation & Demos             | 90 mins    |
 | 21:00 - 22:00   | Dinner & Disbursal             | 60 mins    |

+### Presentations and judging
+While the DFINITY, Patika and Bitfinity crew will be judging submissions, each group will be presenting the project to hackers around their table in a small comitee.

+Winner of each track will then present on stage their project.

 ## Hackathon

 ### Tracks